sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sql.md

 ## Materialized cache

-For tables that get very large, it may be too expensive to calculate common aggregates over large portions of the table online.
+For tables that get very large, it may be too expensive to calculate common aggregates over large portions of the table online using a basic `COUNT(...)` function.
 Consider the following table `conditions`, which stores data sampled every second from a number of temperature sensors over time.

 ```sql
 CREATE TABLE conditions (